vphnh33/valuableknowledge.tk/content/post/how-to-create-video-slideshow-of-the-sun-using-shotcut-Lumen5-invideo.md

 date: 2020-04-14T18:57:55-07:00
 ---

 In this week lab, you will be producing a video slideshow then upload it to Youtube.
 You then copy and paste the youtube link to your video and submit that to Canvas.
 The topic I chose is the Sun, but you can choose any astronomy topic of your interest.
 For example, you can choose to do a video slideshow about blackhole.
 The video length should be around 1:30 - 2 minutes.
-The video should have about 10 slides with 1 blackhole fact per slide.
-So the duration is about 10 seconds per slide.
+The video should have 1 title page + 10 fact slides.
+An extra end credit is a good idea but optional.
+So the duration per slide averages about 10 seconds.
 There should be transition between each slide.
 This will make it easier to watch because the scene does not jump abruptly from one to the next.

-For the video editing process, we can use (1) Shortcut, (2) Shorcut in combination with Lumen5, or your own preference.
-You can decide which workflow is best for you.
+For the video editing process, we can use (1) Shortcut, (2) Shorcut in combination with Lumen5, or (3) your own prefer app.
+You decide which workflow is best for you.
 Shorcut is an open source free video editor available for both Windows and macOS.
-Lumen5 is a online video editing platform.
-You need to subcribe to the Lumen5 free tier.
-With the free account they will give you 5 video projects to publish per month, which is good enough for our purpose.
+Lumen5 is an online video editing platform.
+You need to subcribe to the Lumen5.
+They have a free tier that will give you 5 video projects to publish per month.
+This is good enough for our purpose.
 The Lumen5 video does not allow you to do your voice over and it will have Lumen5 credit attach to the end of the video.
 We can get around this by import Lumen5 video into Shotcut, add audio voice over, and cutoff the Lumen5 end credit.
-Using a combination of Lumen5 and Shotcut achieve very good result.
+Using a combination of Lumen5 and Shotcut can produce good result.

 Below are two video slideshow examples I made.
 The first one is with Shotcut only.
 The second one I used Lumen5 to work on the visual presentation.
 Then I download it to my PC.
 Next I import that video into Shortcut to work on background music and voice over.

 The Notice how I have a pretty good english accent in the videos :smiley:!
 I will show us how to use ai text-to-speech to generate the voice over.
 Of course you can also record your voice and do your own voice over.
-It's actually better that way and build up your confident too!
+It's actually better that way to build up your confident!
 You can submit your video slideshow without the voice over.
 However it won't get full credit to be fair to everyone.

 {{< youtube jN3ifr3Kyys >}}